gdm413229/swwmgz_m/README.md

 ### Bottom left corner

-Your health, armor and fuel, along with an inventory bar, and all active armors and powerups (with their respective durability/duration).
+Your health, armor and fuel, along with an inventory box, and all active armors and powerups (with their respective durability/duration).

 ### Bottom border